wbigert/portfolio/InteractiveTable/README.md

 I dockerized the project using Docker Compose, defining services, networks and volumes in a YAML file.
 I deployed the resulting image to a Kubernetes cluster hosted by TellusTalk AB.

 ## NDA (non disclosure agreement)
-This project was built by me during work hours at TellusTalk AB, and as such I cannot disclose the source code.
+For this particular project which was built during work hours at TellusTalk AB, I am not able to share the code.